Nnamd1/SQL_Project/README.md

 To view the actual report file, [click here](Product_Info.rdl)

-### Task 2: This consist of four unique queries in response to requests, in order to constitute the report called `Employee Details.`
+### Task 2: This consist of unique queries in response to requests, in order to constitute the report called `Employee Details.`
 Request: Find all the male employees born between 1962 to 1970 and with hire date greater than 2001 and female employees born between 1972 and 1975 and hire date between 2001 and 2002.